IvanEh/S-Engine/README.md

   - simple objects with the least dependencies on each other
   - the field should be public only if all the possible values are correct.
 Provide setters and getters anyway.
   - class names, methods - pascal case , functions and fields - camel case.
-Simple structs, namespaces - snake case
+Simple structs, namespaces - snake case Functions that are very cheap to call may instead follow the style for variable names (all lower-case, with underscores between words).
   - soft tabs - 4 spaces
   - use #pragma once guard for simplicity
   - order on includes: related header, C/C++ library, libraries, project's headers